VaibhavAcharya/c-graphics/README.md

 # c-graphics
-Graphics implemented in C. Contains functions for A-Z letters &amp; a ♥.
+Graphics implemented in C. Contains functions for A-Z letters, ♥ & ⭐.

 ![Screenshot](./screenshot_new.png)